Instructions for new or changed course proposal form

 Step 5: Changes to Program Descriptions

 - Information in this section must be included in all proposals.
 Copy and paste all sections of the current catalog that will be changed as a result of this request (for example, the section devoted to your major, recommended schedules and all other places in the catalog that the course will appear including other departments).
 You do not need to copy the course listing section, all new courses and course changes are automatically included in this listing.
 If you prefer, you may printout these sections, mark up your changes and submit these pages as an attachment to the proposal form.
+A PDF may be created from the online catalog using the printer icon at the top of the program listing.

-- If other departments may be impacted by this change (for example, this course is included in their program descriptions, or there is potential duplication of one or more of their courses), they must be advised of the proposed change so that they can make any necessary changes to their programs and catalog copy/DARS.
+- If other departments may be impacted by this change (for example, this course is included in their program descriptions, or there is potential duplication of one or more of their courses), they must be advised of the proposed change so that they can make any necessary changes to their programs and catalog copy/AAR.
 Include advisements and subsequent responses from the various departments in the final proposal packet.
 The technical review conducted when proposals reach the Provost's Office will include researching whether other departments use the course in their programs.

 - (c-e) Indicate if this course is required or an elective course for a major and/or minor and specify which major/minor programs.